Top 10 Tourist Places to Visit in Nepal

 Chitwan National Park is called "Chitwan Royal National Park".
 It is located in a preserved area in the Terai Lowlands of southern Nepal.
 It is one of the few unspoiled natural areas in the Himalayan hills between India and Nepal.
 It's also the habitat of the Asian one-horned rhinoceros, which is rare in the world, and one of the last hiding places for the Bengal tiger.
-In the park, there are verdant bamboo forests, towering Sal trees, kapok trees, and crimson flower ferns, which enjoys the reputation of "Forest Flame".
+In the park, there are verdant bamboo forests, towering Sal trees, kapok trees, and crimson flower ferns, which enjoy the reputation of "Forest Flame".
 It was once the private hunting territory for royal Nepalese and their distinguished guests.
 In 1973, it was listed as a UNESCO World Heritage Site.

 Pashupatinath Temple was built in the 19th century.
 It is one of the most important Hindu temples in Kathmandu and the largest Hindu temple in Nepal.
 It is also one of the four major temples dedicated to Lord Shiva in South Asia and has been included in the World Cultural Heritage List.
 Non-Hindus cannot enter the main hall.
 Pashu means "all beings" and Pati means "lord".
 Pashupatinath Temple is the beginning and end of lives for Nepalese, and is also known as the "Temple of Burning Corpse".
 There are six stone cremation platforms by the Bagmati River outside the Temple, where Nepalese Hindus hold open-air cremations.
 Moreover, it has been the worship place for ascetics.